ome/omero-documentation/omero/developers/Server/LightAdmins.rst

 Restrictions
 ------------

-The :source:`meta.ome.xml mapping
+The :model_source:`meta.ome.xml mapping
-<components/model/resources/mappings/meta.ome.xml>` lists all the values
+<src/main/resources/mappings/meta.ome.xml>` lists all the values
 of the :javadoc:`AdminPrivilege
 <slice2html/omero/model/AdminPrivilege.html>` enumeration.
 Each of those
 values corresponds to a kind of operation for which full administrators